Sylmar, Los Angeles: Parks and recreation

-Government and infrastructure
+Government

 Local government

 In 1943 Sylmar volunteers, with cooperation from the city fire department, established their own branch station at 15097 Roxford Street, principally because Sylmar at that time was separated from other stations by railroad tracks.

 Today, the Los Angeles Fire Department operates Fire Station 91 in Sylmar.
 The Los Angeles Police Department operates the Mission Community Police Station in Mission Hills, serving Sylmar.